Online Store Pricing Comparison

 Platform Choice

 WooCommerce and Shopify have different license, hosting, and plugin requirements.
-Custom platforms require more engineering but allow deeper flexibility.
+Custom platforms take more engineering but allow deeper control.

 Catalog Size